Abdullah-Ashehry/100-days-of-code/log.md

 **Thoughts**: The translation library is a bit difficult to understand, I am going to have deep dive into the documentation in order to solve my issues.

+### Day 18: Sept 29, Wedensday.

+**Today's Progress**: Finally added arabic language support to the website, also removed and cleaned some redundant code.

+**Thoughts**: Tomorrow I am going to increase the SEO of my website from 85 to 100